ashishume/react-sql-editor/README.md

 - Material UI table has been used for the loading of the query data
 - The queries run are mocked, with a random probability of the mock response erroring out.
 This is intentional for testing purposes.
 - User can download the CSV format of the output table
+- On typing your own queries it would return random tables
+- On right hand side it shows all the available tables from which query is being iterated

 ## Performance & Optimization
 - I chose a minimal set of dependencies to keep the bundle size as low as possible.